zopefoundation/zope.file/src/zope/file/README.rst

   >>> _ = r.seek(20)
   >>> r.read()
-  'still more'
+  b'still more'

 That's equivalent to passing 0 as the `whence` argument:

   >>> _ = r.seek(20, 0)
   >>> r.read()
-  'still more'
+  b'still more'

 We can skip backward and forward relative to the current position by passing 1 for `whence`:

   >>> _ = r.seek(-10, 1)
   >>> r.read(5)
-  'still'
+  b'still'
   >>> _ = r.seek(2, 1)
   >>> r.read()
-  'ore'
+  b'ore'

 We can skip to some position backward from the end of the file using the value 2 for `whence`:

   >>> _ = r.seek(-10, 2)
   >>> r.read()
-  'still more'
+  b'still more'

   >>> _ = r.seek(0)
   >>> _ = r.seek(-4, 2)
   >>> r.read()
-  'more'
+  b'more'

   >>> r.close()